vjammi/datastructures/src/main/java/ds/patterns/backtracking/readme.md

     // [ [], [3], [2], [2, 3], [1], [1, 3], [1, 2], [1, 2, 3] ]
     // [ [], [C], [B], [BC], [A], [AC], [AB], [ABC] ]

-    // Note: Consistent with the Subsets tree view - No removing chars from the input private void subsets1(List<Integer> input, int i, List<Integer> chosen, List<List<Integer>> result, int n){
+    // Note: Consistent with the Subsets tree view - No removing chars from the input like permutation private void subsets1(List<Integer> input, int i, List<Integer> chosen, List<List<Integer>> result, int n){
-        String indent = get_indent(n);
-        //if (input.isEmpty()){
-        if (i == input.size()){
+        if (i == input.size()){   // or if (input.isEmpty()){
-            // 4. base case
             result.add(new ArrayList(chosen));
-            System.out.println(indent +" Result " +input +chosen);
-            //IndentUtil.showChosenI(indent, input,chosen);
             return;
         }

-        //  For a backtracking problem it could be tricky to figure what the choices are?
-        //  What unit of work each function call is going to need to take care ?
-        //  Recursive case - for each possible choice we need to [for each element in the input list] Integer choice = input.get(i);
+        // For each possible choice we need to [for each element in the input list] Integer choice = input.get(i);

         //  1.
-Choose to exclude and explore -
-        //     Explore without the choice, by incrementing the index
+Choose to exclude and explore - Explore without the choice, by incrementing the index
-        //input.remove(0); // No longer needed to remove - to be consistent with the subsets tree view System.out.println(indent +" - " +choice +" "+input +chosen);      // Exclude the first element from the input subsets1(input, i+1, chosen, result, n+1);
+        //input.remove(0); // No longer needed to remove - to be consistent with the subsets tree view subsets1(input, i+1, chosen, result, n+1);// Exclude the first element from the input

         //  3.
-Choose to include and further explore & UnChoose -
-        //     Explore with the choice, incrementing the index and later un-choose chosen.add(choice);
+Choose to include and further explore & UnChoose -  Explore with the choice, incrementing the index and later un-choose chosen.add(choice);
-        System.out.println(indent +" + " +choice +" "+input +chosen);             // Include the first element from the input
+        subsets1(input, i+1, chosen, result,  n+1); // Include the first element from the input
-        subsets1(input, i+1, chosen, result,  n+1);
         chosen.remove(chosen.size()-1);
-        //input.add(0, s); // No longer needed to add back - to be consistent with the subsets tree view System.out.println(indent +" " +input +chosen);                  // input add the first element from the input }
+        //input.add(0, s); // No longer needed to add back - to be consistent with the subsets tree view // input add the first element from the input
+    }
 ```
-Option 2
+Option 2  *** Easy to implement and explain.
+Tree view ???
 ```
     private void subsets2(List<Integer> input, List<List<Integer>> result, int n){
-        String indent = get_indent(n);
         if (input.isEmpty()){
             result.add(new ArrayList<Integer>());
-            System.out.println(indent +" Input " +input +" Result "+result);
             return;
         }